sansarip/nw-calculator/README.md

 # New World Crafting Calculator (👷 WIP)

-Web app for calculating item crafting ingredients
+Web app for calculating New item crafting ingredients in [New World](https://www.newworld.com/en-us/)

 ## Local Dev